 To measure the effectiveness of deployment automation, teams often track DevOps-aligned KPIs:

-Monitoring these metrics provides clear insight into the maturity of your automated deployment process and highlights areas for improvement.
+Monitoring these metrics provides clear insight into the maturity of your automated deployment process and highlights areas for improvement, and comparing Netdata vs. Grafana as monitoring tools can help you choose the right platform for visualizing and acting on these KPIs.

 Common Challenges In Deployment Automation